KaiQiangSong/struct_infused_summ/README.md

 * The code takes as input a text file with one sentence per line.
 It generates a text file in the same directory as the output, ended with "**.result.summary**", where each source sentence is replaced by a title-like summary.

+    EXAMPLE INPUT: An estimated 4,645 people died in Hurricane Maria and its aftermath in Puerto Rico , according to an academic report published Tuesday in a prestigious medical journal .

+    EXAMPLE OUTPUT: hurricane maria kills 4,645 in puerto rico .

 ## Dependencies

 The code is written in Python (v2.7) and Theano (v1.0.1).
 We suggest the following environment: